kevinmanncito/django-markdown-blog/README.rst

 Django Markdown Blog
 =====

-Django Markdown Blog is a simple Django app to add a simple markdown blog to any Django project polls.
+Django Markdown Blog is a simple Django app that will give any Django project a blog that works with markdown.

 Detailed documentation is in the "docs" directory.